Equivariant ordinary homology and cohomology: The Thom isomorphism and Poincar e duality

 We need to show that the image of $t$, under the composite across the top and right, is a generator of the copy of $A(J)$ on the bottom right.
-However, by definition the image of $t$ is a generator in the bottom left, and the bottom map is an example of the Wirthm\"uller isomorphism.
+However, by definition, the image of $t$ is a generator in the bottom left, and the bottom map is an example of the Wirthm\"uller isomorphism.

 To show that $(2) \Rightarrow (3)$, it suffices to assume that $K$ is normal in $G$ (otherwise, begin by restricting to $NK$).
-Let $b\colon G/L\to B^K$ where $K\subset L\subset G$, and consider the following diagram:
+Let $b\colon G/L\to B^K$ where $K\leq L\leq G$, and consider the following diagram:

 Again, we need to show that the image of $t$ across the top and down the right is a generator.
-By definition, the image down the left is a generator, and the bottom map is an isomorphism because restriction to fixed sets respects suspension (Theorem~\ref{thm:vfixedsets}).
+By definition, the image down the left is a generator, and the bottom map is an isomorphism because restriction to fixed sets respects suspension, as shown in Section~\ref{subsec:quotientgroups}.